 Inspiring girls to code, worldwide

-90% of girls give up on coding.
-And if girls aren’t interested by the age of 11 - it is unlikely that they will ever be interested.
+Studies have shown that 90% of girls give up on coding.
+And if girls aren't interested by the age of 11, it's unlikely that they will ever be interested.

-EAK is the first tool designed to teach children transferable digital skills, and give girls, in particular, the confidence to code.
+EAK is the first tool designed to teach kids the languages of websites and web apps - and give girls, in particular, the confidence to code.

-We’re on a mission to inspire 20 million girls to code by 2026.
-If you are leading an initiative to encourage girls in STEM, please reach out to us - we’d love to explore ways to collaborate.
+Our mission is to inspire 50 million girls to code by 2026.
+If you're leading an initiative to encourage girls in STEM, we'd love to hear from you!

 I have never coded before, but I do like playing fun games - this is why I loved playing Erase All Kittens.
 I really like the characters, especially rescuing all the different kittens!